ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

 ```
 {% endcode %}

-In Multisite mode, each site can have as many bindings as you want, were each binding has
+In Multisite mode, each site can have as many bindings as you want, where each binding has:

 * An IP address (or all IPs, which is the equivalent to `0.0.0.0`)
 * A port